karthickram286/the-code-less-travelled/src/blog-posts/js-es2020-features.md

 tags: ['javascript', 'es2020', 'bigint', 'promise']
 ---

 TC39 is a committee that gives out specifications and standardizations for Javascript.
-Almost every year they rollout new changes to the ECMAScipt, which was suggested by its members in the form of proposals.
+Almost every year they roll out new changes to the ECMAScript, which was suggested by its members in the form of proposals.
 The recent ECMAScript specification is ES2020 and we'll look into some important changes.

 ---

 ##1.
 BigInt

 If you remember the Gangnam Style youtube counter incident you're awesome.
 If not you can check it out <a href="https://www.bbc.com/news/world-asia-30288542">here</a>.
-It basically forced youtube to upgrade its counter from 32-bit integer to 64-bit because at the time of developing it, nobody imagined that a video could be watched over 2 billion times.
-A 64-bit integer is ridiculously huge but we never know when number will be exploited.
+It basically forced youtube to upgrade its counter from 32-bit integer to 64-bit because, at the time of developing it, nobody imagined that a video could be watched over 2 billion times.
+A 64-bit integer is ridiculously huge but we never know when that number will be exploited.

 Javascript has a max integer limit of (2^53 - 1) which is huge(9007199253740992 to be precise), but BigInt helps you to go beyond that.
 BigInt can't be matched with normal integers and it will throw an error if you try that.
 To declare a BigIntyou need to append **'n'** at the end of the number.
 The **'n'** at the end helps the Javascript engine to treat that number as a Big Integer.
 You can do some unimaginable operations using BigInt.
 Something like this,